Parkbee/data-til/_posts/2020-10-02-saving-strokes-sql-python-vim.md

 There are a few potential gotchas:

 - This won't work for single characters.
-- I'm not sure if `bb` is the best key stroke to map this onto.
+- I'm not sure if `Ctrl + j` is the best key stroke to map this onto.